Practical work with model architecture in Engee

 -

-Each block within the subsystem maintains a separate set of states for each element or subarray it processes;
+Each block within the subsystem maintains a separate set of states for each element or subarray that it processes.;

 -